blocknative/web3-onboard/packages/transaction-preview/README.md

 })

 // Transaction code here using Ether.js or Web3.js or custom
-// Pass unsigned transactions into the below method to receive a transaction preview for each transaction passed
+// Pass unsigned transactions into the below method to receive a transaction preview for all transaction passed

-transactionPreview.simTransactions(unsignedTransaction)
+const previewResults = await transactionPreview.simTransactions(arrayOfUnsignedTransactions)
+console.log(previewResults)
 ```

 ### Options & Types